GoodbyteCo/Vivic-Website/src/pages/work/how-to-reduce-the-depth-of-single-adult-povertyin-canada.md

 ---
-title: "Research support for report: How to Reduce the Depth of Single Adult Poverty in Canada"
+title: "How to Reduce the Depth of Single Adult Poverty in Canada: Proposal for a Canada Working-Age Supplement"
 pdf: "https://maytree.com/publications/canada-working-age-supplement/"
 date: "2022-09"
 topic: "Federal"
+type: "Budget Impact Analysis"
 externalLink: True
 ---

-Vivic was engaged by the Maytree Foundation and Community Food Centres Canada to develop a microsimulation model of a new federal tax credit targeted to low-income, working-age singles.
-Using data from the SPSD/M and the programming language R, the team built the model and produced several metrics of program efficiency and effectiveness, including some custom metrics.
-As part of the project, the Vivic team also undertook a scan of other jurisdictions which was used to benchmark the proposed program against those of other nations.
+In partnership with the Maytree Foundation and Community Food Centres Canada, Vivic Research developed a microsimulation model of a new federal tax credit targeted to low-income, working-age single adults.
+Programmed in R and using SPSD/M data, several custom and industry-standard metrics were implemented to evaluate program efficiency and effectiveness.
+In total, Vivic modelled eleven scenarios to understand their cost and impact.
+The Vivic team also undertook an international jurisdictional scan of programs that target working-age single adults to inform a literature review of existing and proposed models.